 3. California DUI breath tests are susceptible to a wide variety of errors, including malfunctioning, a person's physiological conditions (i.e. acid reflux or heartburn), and improper handling of the testing procedure by law enforcement.

-4. "Rising Blood Alcohol" can mean your blood alcohol concentration (BAC) was actually much higher by the time you actually took the chemical test, than it was an hour or two hours earlier, when you were driving your vehicle .
+4. "Rising Blood Alcohol" can mean your blood alcohol concentration (BAC) was much higher by the time you took the chemical test - blood, breath, or urine - than it was an hour or two hours earlier, when you were actually driving your vehicle.
 Alcohol takes a certain amount of time, typically between one (1) hour and and three (3) hours, to absorb into your system.
 The important thing to remember is what was your BAC at the time you were driving!
-In many cases, it was much lower than it was by the time the law enforcement officer got around to finally testing you - via a Breathalyzer machine at the patrol station, or a Blood Draw at a medical facility.
+In many cases, it was much lower than it was by the time the law enforcement officer got around to finally testing you - via a Breathalyzer machine at the patrol station, or a Blood Draw or Urine Sample at a medical facility.